rhylanbolt/developerdocs/README.md

 }
 </code></pre>
 <h3>C - Consume (Get Recommendations)</h3>
-<p>Consume refers to requesting personalized content from Opti-X. When a user loads a page, your application calls the Opti-X API to get recommendations tailored to that user.</p>
+<p>Consume refers to requesting personalized content from Personalize.
+When a user loads a page, your application calls the Personalize API to get recommendations tailored to that user.</p>
 <p><strong>Common consumption scenarios:</strong></p>
 <table>
 <thead>